Safe sex: Condoms, dental dams, gloves

 Oil-based lubrication can break down the structure of latex condoms, dental dams or gloves, reducing their effectiveness for STI protection.
+Personal lubricants can also be water-based or silicone-based.

 While use of external condoms can reduce STI risks during sexual activity, they are not 100% effective.
 One study has suggested condoms might reduce HIV transmission by 85% to 95%; effectiveness beyond 95% was deemed unlikely because of slippage, breakage, and incorrect use.
 It also said, "In practice, inconsistent use may reduce the overall effectiveness of condoms to as low as 60–70%".p.
 40.

 Pre-exposure prophylaxis (PrEP)

 Pre-exposure prophylaxis (often abbreviated as PrEP) is the use of prescription drugs by those who do not have HIV to prevent HIV infection.
 PrEP drugs are taken prior to HIV exposure to prevent the transmission of the virus, usually between sexual partners.
 PrEP drugs do not prevent other STI infections or pregnancy.

 As of 2018, the most-widely approved form of PrEP combines two drugs (tenofovir and emtricitabine) in one pill.
 That drug combination is sold under the brand name Truvada by Gilead Sciences.
 It is also sold in generic formulations worldwide.
 Other drugs and modalities are being studied for use as PrEP.

 Different countries have approved different protocols for using the tenofovir/emtricitabine-combination drug as PrEP.
 That two-drug combination has been shown to prevent HIV infection in different populations when taken daily, intermittently, and on demand.
 Numerous studies have found the tenofovir/emtricitabine combination to be over 90% effective at preventing HIV transmission between sexual partners.
+AVAC has developed a tool to track trends in PrEP uptake across the globe.
+In 2025, Gilead announced approval for a PrEP shot that is effective for 6 months at a time, increasing the likelihood of adequate suppression.